Explore your mortgage options

 Payday loans are good for smaller, surprise expenses but come with high fees.
-Because lenders don’t look at your credit score to qualify you for a payday loan, a low credit score shouldn’t prevent you from qualifying for a payday loan – but it should be a last resort.
+Because lenders don’t look at your credit score to qualify you for a payday loan, a low credit score shouldn’t prevent you from qualifying for a payday loan – but they should be a last resort.

-Personal loans are good for big one-time expenses and are repaid over time with fixed monthly payments, plus interest.
+Personal loans are good for big, one-time expenses and are repaid over time with fixed monthly payments, plus interest.
 A personal loan may be a better option than a payday loan if you need to spread out payments over time.

 Lenders will check your credit score to see if you qualify for a personal loan.
 If you have a low credit score and a spotty credit history, it will likely be harder to qualify for a personal loan.

 Keep in mind that when a lender checks your credit, it can affect your credit score.
-If you can’t afford the temporary dip in your credit score, a payday loan may work better as a quick, last-resort option.
+If you can’t afford the temporary dip in your credit score, a payday loan might work better as a quick, last-resort option.

 Alternatives to Payday Loans and Personal Loans